-Transparency, Accountability and Corruption in the Public Sector.
+Transparency, accountability and corruption in the public sector.

 "This criterion assesses the extent to which the executive can be held accountable for its use of funds and the results of its actions by the electorate and by the legislature and judiciary, and the extent to which public employees within the executive are required to account for the use of resources, administrative decisions, and results obtained.
-Both levels of accountability are enhanced by transparency in decision making, public audit institutions, access to relevant and timely information, and public and media scrutiny.
-A high degree of accountability and transparency discourages corruption, or the abuse of public office for private gain.
-National and sub-national governments should be appropriately weighted.
+Both levels of accountability are enhanced by transparency in decision-making, public audit institutions, access to relevant and timely information, and public and media scrutiny.
+National and sub-national governments should be appropriately weighted."

-Each of three dimensions should be rated separately:
+Each of three dimensions are rated separately:

-- (a) the accountability of the executive to oversight institutions and of public employees for their performance; - (b) access of civil society to information on public affairs; and - (c) state capture by narrow vested interests."
+(a) the accountability of the executive to oversight institutions and of public employees for their performance

+(b) access of civil society to information on public affairs

+(c) state capture by narrow vested interests